hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 Next verified increments:

-1. Run focused runtime/block tests for adaptive pointwise tiles and grouped K3 C16-tail staging.
+1. Run the focused runtime/block test for adaptive pointwise tiles, then add or select a fixture that exercises grouped K3 C16-tail staging end to end.
    Unit/block verification precedes any cluster test.
 2. Start the selected YOLO320 Verilator cluster test only after those blocks pass; starting Verilator ends the Codex section immediately.